Shaded by Robin Michaelson

 "I'm late for something," I answered, to make my hurrying out, and the mess I was leaving behind, seem a little less precipitate.

 Before yesterday I had never failed to call Sarah when it was my turn, and she likewise had never forgotten to call me.
 I was frozen with fear, and all the way home I endeavored to think of some meaningful way to apologize, futilely, since I have no skill at preparing words in advance for any given situation.
-I made a mental list of strategies to avoid: don't say that you were too busy to call, I told myself.
+I made a mental list of strategies to avoid: don't say you were too busy to call, I told myself.
 Don't try to downplay the error.
 Never try to change the subject.

 Have confidence, I said to myself.
 In the face of the moment, the right words will come.